 - Perform a secondary compilation after the appropriate ordering is determined.

 - Return the query results in a specific order versus in-parallel, and thus very quickly.

 The cost of enabling consistent ordering is that each query will take approximately twice as long to compile and will incur a performance penalty, as well.
 Each cluster's workload differs, so the best way to determine the specific overhead on your cluster is by inspection.

 Consistent ordering requires the plan for a query to include steps that ensure the order.
 Such queries take longer to plan and compile.
 Queries that do a large number of joins have a higher compilation time, and should use explicit ordering instead.

 One notable exception are aggregate queries for which the ORDER BY and GROUP BY specify the same ascending columns.
 Such queries do not incur the same planner impact.

-Caveats on Consistent Order
+Caveats for Consistent Order

-Consistent Ordering does not apply to SELECT statements with the following:
+Consistent ordering does not apply to SELECT statements with the following:

-Consistent Ordering does not apply to INSERT, UPDATE, or DELETE statements.
+Consistent ordering does not apply to INSERT, UPDATE, or DELETE statements.